 Starting your emergency fund

-Planning and consistency are key to building a robust emergency fund.
+Planning and consistency are key to building a robust emergency fund through regular savings.
 And while you should build one as soon as possible, it’s better to set one up in later life than not at all.
 An emergency fund isn’t right for everyone.
 If your circumstances mean you can only focus on getting by or you’re struggling with debt payments, seek financial advice.

 - Your current incomings (monthly wage and benefits)

-- How much you spend on essentials (groceries, utilities, rent or mortgage)
+- How much you spend on essentials (groceries, utilities, rent or mortgage).
+For example a months worth of expenses.

 - The amount you have leftover